codaamok/codaamok.github.io-hugo/content/post/Hosting-and-Protecting-Your-Own-NuGet-Feed-with-ProGet/index.md

 2. Launch the installer.
 Once the downloading and prerequisites scanning is complete:

 Choosing **Specify instance...** gave me the "localhost" option.
 On this VM I have SQL Server installed.
-If you don't have SQL Server installed, choose "Install Inedo Instance" and it installs SQL Express instead for you.
+If you don't have SQL Server installed locally and do not want to use a remote database, choose "Install Inedo Instance" and it installs SQL Express instead for you.

 Optionally change the **Database Name** if you want to.

 I chose **IIS** as the web server, instead of the **Integrated Web Server**.
 You can later switch from the integrated web server to IIS if you [following this doc](https://docs.inedo.com/docs/various/iis/switching-to-iis).
 Although it seems they recommend IIS for load-balancing / HA config and also for configuring HTTPS.
 Later on in this doc we will be configuring the feed to use HTTPS with a web certificate so I recommend you do this too.

 > :warning: Some API endpoints for ProGet use HTTP methods PUT and DELETE.
 If WebDAV is installed on IIS, it is recommended to disable it.
 See [Disabling WebDAV in IIS](https://docs.inedo.com/docs/various/iis/disabling-webdav).